-- Raise the valve handle and turn the colored ring fully clockwise. - Hold the diverter by the support bar as shown and guide it up into the filter head with bar end approximately centered in colored ring cutout. - Push the diverter up into the head as far as possible and turn it clockwise approximately a quarter-turn. - Then turn colored ring fully counterclockwise.
-The diverter should be locked in position between the head and colored ring. - Lower valve handle to lock colored ring in place. - 6.
+- If your coach is equipped with the refrigerator ice maker option, the ice maker water lines must also be drained.
+See "Winterizing the Ice Maker" in the refrigerator users guide in your InfoCase. - 6.
 Turn the Water Pump switch ON to allow it to operate until you are done draining all faucets and toilet. - 7.
 Open all faucets and shower head valves, including exterior shower. - 8.
 Operate the toilet flush lever and hold until water stops flowing in the toilet.
-Then turn water pump switch OFF. - Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
+Then turn water pump switch OFF. - 9.
+Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
 Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
+(Requires socket and ratchet.)
+Also open the Pressure-Temperature relief valve at the top right portion of the tank to prevent air locking in the tank while draining. - Raise the valve handle on the filter base. - Hold the diverter by the support bar as shown and guide it up into the center of the filter base with bar end approximately centered in colored ring cutout. - Push the diverter up into the base as far as possible and turn it clockwise approximately a quarter-turn until it stops. - Lower valve handle to lock the diverter plug in place. - NOTE: Before using again the following spring: